timofei-tonu/3CU/README.md

 # 3CU
 A small organizational tool: categorizes files in folders, combines folder content, cleans up folder content.

-To save you time and trouble, the software has been built in Python 3.5 , on Windows 32-bit machine.
+The software has been built in Python 3.5 , on Windows 32-bit machine.
 The distribution covers this combination.

 Now, a surface description of 3CU.